 What is an SIC Code for SPVs?
+(2026 Updated Guide You Need)

-Importance of SIC Codes for SPVs
+Importance of SPV SIC Codes in UK

-SIC codes are identification numbers that help to describe the nature of business activities that are conducted by a firm.
+SIC codes UK are identification numbers that help to describe the nature of business activities that are conducted by a firm.
 These identification codes are crucial for SPVs for the following reasons:

 -